choth02/github-hook/README.md

 ```

 Deletes the hook 1010 from the given repository.
 You can get the hook id from the url listed in `github-hooker list user/repo`.

+## Events

+The available events that github gives us are:

+Campfire events:

+- push
+- pull_requests
+- issues

+Web events:

+- push
+- pull_requests
+- issues
+- issue_comment

+Github's documentation about hooks (http://developer.github.com/v3/repos/hooks/ and https://api.github.com/hooks) does not have all these hooks listed, but they are working with us.

 ## License